 Whether you go with full-out promotional branding will depend on the corporate business gift you select.
 Depending on the item, branding can compromise the appeal of the gift.
 Tote bags are a great opportunity to promote future events, for instance, but branding is not a good idea for a print that people will put on their wall.

 Balance Corporate Gifts With Originality and Taste

-When it comes to creative corporate gifts, it is important to be original, but the design should also appeal to a wide audience of people.
+When it comes to creative corporate gifts, it is important to be original, but the design should also appeal to a wide variety of people.
 It is best to get something that is not too unusual, but still unique.
-For example, if you were to choose a wild art deco style print for a blanket, it is likely not to might not match with everyone's décor.
+For example, if you were to choose a wild art deco style print for a blanket, it might not match everyone's décor.
 That said, you don't have to be too safe.
 Stay away from too much black, brown, and gray.
 Don’t be afraid of a little color.